 Daniele Gammelli

-I completed my PhD at the Technical University of Denmark (DTU), working with Prof. Francisco Camara Pereira, Prof. Filipe Rodrigues, and Prof. Dario Pacino.
-During my PhD, I was fortunate to spend my time in the Machine Learning for Smart Mobility Lab.
-Before my PhD, I spent some time in Amazon's Operations Research Team.
+I completed my PhD at the Technical University of Denmark (DTU), where I was fortunate to spend my time in the Machine Learning for Smart Mobility Lab.

-The goal of my research is to develop the algorithmic foundations and system-level methodologies that enable AI-powered autonomous systems to operate safely, efficiently, and reliably in complex, unstructured, and high-stakes environments.
+The goal of my research is to develop the algorithmic foundations and system-level methodologies that enable AI-powered autonomous systems to operate safely, efficiently, and reliably in high-stakes environments.

 Recent Talks